No matter how much we love running or how consistently we train, it is inevitable that we will hit a running plateau at some point during training.

 Runners are known for their ambitious nature, but this can sometimes be the cause of our running plateau.

-While I love the motivational power of setting lofty goals, it’s important not to stretch yourself too thin.
-Maybe now is the time to focus on running long, easy miles while training for your first marathon.
-Or maybe it’s best to aim for that 5k PR while the weather is still cool.
+While setting lofty goals is an excellent way to stay motivated, it’s important not to stretch yourself too thin.
+If you’ve hit a running plateau, now might be the time to focus on a single goal.
+Try running long, easy miles while training for your first marathon or working towards a 5k PR while the weather is still cool.

-Make a list of your priorities, schedule and goals to help you narrow your focus for this training season.
+Make a list of your goals and prioritize them to help narrow your focus for this training season.
 Remember that there is a season for everything, and just because you can’t train for that PR right now doesn’t mean it won’t happen in the future.

 Setting your focus on one specific goal may be just what you need to break through that running plateau.